 For this risotto, I knew I wanted a rich, sweet butternut squash flavor, and from my testing thus far, it was becoming clear that a classic roasting approach was going to be my way of getting there.

-When Kenji did his sweet potatoes that I mentioned above, he cooked them for about an hour in that ideal low-temperature range before roasting them to guarantee that as much of the starch as possible would be converted to sweet sugars.
+When Kenji made his sweet potatoes that I mentioned above, he cooked them for about an hour in that ideal low-temperature range before roasting them to guarantee that as much of the starch as possible would be converted to sweet sugars.

-I could have gone that route here too—and you absolutely should if you have the time or inclination—but because this recipe is a pressure-cooked risotto, part of what I felt it should promise is reduced cooking times.
-While I didn't want to sacrifice flavor in the name of speed, I also didn't want to develop a recipe that undid one of its coolest features (i.e. quick risotto-cooking time) by adding other lengthy procedures.
+I could have gone that route here, too—and you absolutely should if you have the time or inclination—but because this recipe is a pressure-cooked risotto, part of what I felt it should promise is reduced cooking times.
+While I didn't want to sacrifice flavor in the name of speed, I also didn't want to develop a recipe that undid one of its coolest features (i.e., quick risotto-cooking time) by adding other lengthy procedures.

 Before I explain what I did to achieve that, I think I should first stress that the single most important thing is the ripeness of the squash itself.
 No matter what other tricks I have up my sleeve, an underripe butternut squash is going to fall flat.
 It can sometimes be hard to tell when looking at a whole one, but ripe squash should feel heavy for its size and sound hollow when knocked with your knuckles.
-Most importantly, once you cut into it, the flesh of butternut squash should be a deep orange color.
+Most importantly, once you cut into it, the flesh of the butternut squash should be a deep orange color.

 To pump up the sweetness while adding depth and layers of flavor, I took a two-pronged approach here.
-First, I roasted chunks of butternut squash with some garlic, sage, red pepper flakes, and half an apple, then pureed them together until smooth.
+First, I roasted chunks of butternut squash with some garlic, sage, red pepper flakes, and half an apple, then puréed them together until smooth.
 The apple ties in so well with these flavors, and contributes a bit more sweetness without overtaking the squash flavor.

 I also blended in a tiny bit of miso, just to balance those sweet notes with a hint of something salty, savory, and complex.

 Meanwhile, I also tossed some smaller pieces of diced squash in olive oil and maple syrup, then roasted those as well until browned and crisp.
-These little bits of extra-sweet squash get stirred in at the end, while the subtle maple flavor again plays towards the autumn theme here.
+These little bits of extra-sweet squash get stirred in at the end, while the subtle maple flavor again plays toward the autumn theme here.

 The Magic of Pressure-Cooked Risotto

 I've lost track of the number of times I've had someone tell me that they've never made risotto because they're intimidated by the idea of having to stand over the pot and stir continuously for well over half an hour.
-The saddest part is that isn't even true.
+The saddest part is, that isn't even true.
 Yes, risotto needs to be stirred quite a bit, but you can put that spoon down.
 It's really not as labor-intensive as some people make it sound.